Safeguarding Policy

 Child protection and adult protection is part of safeguarding and promoting welfare.
 It refers to the action that is undertaken to protect specific children or adults at risk who are suffering, or at risk of suffering, significant harm.

-Roles and responsibilities
+Roles and Responsibilities

-Bristol A Cappella has nominated: Vikki Sterling
+Bristol A Cappella has nominated: Lacey Flook

-Supervision and Planned activities
+Supervision and Planned Activities

 Monitoring, Evaluation and Review